deepstreamIO/deepstream.io-website/content/tutorials/integrations/other/other-http/index.md

 draft: true
 ---

 deepstream is a realtime data server and a great one of that.
 It is not an HTTP or general purpose webserver though.
-That means that if you're building a webapplication that needs to serve HTML or CSS files, images etc., you'll also need a classic HTTP server.
+That means that if you're building a web application that needs to serve HTML or CSS files, images etc., you'll also need a classic HTTP server.
 For that, you have a number of choices

 ## Using Nginx, Apache, Tomcat, IIS etc.
 You can use any established webserver together with deepstream.
 Just make sure that the URL path to route HTTP/WS traffic (by default `yourdomain.com/deepstream`) is proxied forward.